The Peanuts Movie: Future

 Although The Peanuts Movie was considered a success, and Fox was reportedly interested in making a sequel and turning The Peanuts Movie into a franchise, the company was only granted the rights to one Peanuts film.
 Schulz's widow, Jean, indicated in November 2015 that a sequel was not imminent, stating, "This one took eight years, so maybe we'll talk again then."
 Blue Sky Studios shut down in 2021, meaning they would not produce a sequel.

 In August 2023, Craig, Schulz's son and co-producer of the film, stated that another theatrical film was not "off the table".
 In November 2023, it was announced that a new Peanuts film was officially in development.
 The plot would revolve around Charlie Brown and his friends on an adventure to the Big City.
-While not a sequel to The Peanuts Movie, Steve Martino was set to return as director, with a script by Karey Kirkpatrick from an original story by Craig Schulz, Bryan Schulz and Cornelius Uliano; while Bonnie Arnold was set to serve as producer.
-The project will be a joint-venture production between WildBrain Studios and Peanuts Worldwide and will be released exclusively on Apple TV+.
+While not a sequel to The Peanuts Movie, Steve Martino returned to direct, with a script by Karey Kirkpatrick from an original story by Craig Schulz, Bryan Schulz and Cornelius Uliano; while Bonnie Arnold was set to serve as producer.
+The film, titled Snoopy Unleashed, will be a joint-venture production between WildBrain Studios and Peanuts Worldwide and will be released exclusively on Apple TV.